colm-brandon-ul/cdb-wsl-install/deploy.md

+# Prerequisites
+DockerHub Account (The repository for storing services is currently docker hub), therefore need credentials to authenticate to avoid rate limiting.m

 ## Validate Systename
 <!-- Windows System Name only contains lowercase letters, numbers and hyphens -->
 Need to use a regex for validating current hostname (i.e. system name)